Fokker: Fokker 50, Fokker 100, and Fokker 70

-The Fokker 70 was a shorted Fokker 100 design for the short range market.
+The Fokker 70 was a shortened Fokker 100 design for the short range market.

-After a brief and unsuccessful collaboration effort with McDonnell Douglas in 1981, Fokker began an ambitious project to develop two new aircraft concurrently.
+After a brief and unsuccessful collaboration effort (the conceptual Fokker F29) with McDonnell Douglas in 1981, Fokker began an ambitious project to develop two new aircraft concurrently.
 The Fokker 50 was to be a completely modernised version of the F-27, and the Fokker 100 a new airliner based on the F-28.
 Development costs were allowed to spiral out of control, almost forcing Fokker out of business in 1987.
 The Dutch government bailed the company out with 212 million guilders, but demanded Fokker look for a "strategic partner", British Aerospace and DASA being named most likely candidates.

 Initial sales of the Fokker 100 were good, leading Fokker to begin development of the Fokker 70, a smaller version of the F100, in 1991, but sales of the F70 were below expectations and the F100 had strong competition from Boeing and Airbus by then.
 The Dutch government aircraft between 1996 and 2017 was a Fokker 70.

 In 1992, after a long and arduous negotiation process, Fokker signed an agreement with DASA.
 This did not solve Fokker's problems, though, mostly because DASA's parent company Daimler-Benz also had to deal with its own organisational problems.

 Bankruptcy

 On 22 January 1996, the board of directors of Daimler-Benz decided to focus on its core automobile business and cut ties with Fokker.
 The next day, an Amsterdam court extended temporary creditor protection.

 Discussions were initiated with Bombardier on 5 February 1996.
 After having reviewed and evaluated the opportunities and challenges Fokker represented at the time, Bombardier renounced its acquisition on 27 February.
 On 15 March, the Fokker company was declared bankrupt.

 Differences in national culture could have played a role in the failed takeover of Fokker by Deutsche Aerospace (DASA).

-Those divisions of the company that manufactured parts and carried out maintenance and repair work were taken over by Stork N.V.; it is now known as Stork Aerospace Group.
+Those divisions of the company that manufactured parts and carried out maintenance and repair work were taken over by Stork N.V., which is now known as Stork Aerospace Group.
 Stork Fokker exists to sustain remarketing of the company's existing aircraft: it refurbishes and resells F 50s and F 100s, and has converted a few F 50s to transport aircraft.
 Special projects included the development of an F50 maritime patrol variant and an F100 executive jet.
-For this project, Stork received the 2005 "Aerospace Industry Award" in the Air Transport category from Flight International magazine.
+For that project, Stork received the 2005 "Aerospace Industry Award" in the Air Transport category from Flight International magazine.

 Other divisions of the company that were profitable continued as separate companies: Fokker Space (later Dutch Space) and Fokker Control Systems.

 In November 2009, Stork Aerospace changed its name to Fokker Aerospace Group.
 As of 2011, the Fokker Aerospace Group changed its name to Fokker Technologies.
 The five individual business units within Fokker Technologies all carry the Fokker name: